kooshul/jazz-final-project/README.md

 ## Description

-Final Project for History of Jazz Since 1959 course – informative website with a "Which Jazz Musician Are You?" quiz-type game as well.
+Final Project for History of Jazz Since 1959 course – informative website with a "Which Type of Jazz Are You?" quiz-type game as well.